noahehall/theBookOfNoah/linux/cmdline.md

     - e.g. this is where bash_completion.sh should go so all users have bash completion
     - init.d/ : contains scripts for starting and stopping individual apps at bootime
     - rcX.d/ : X is a run level, contains entries for each script within init.d/
-    - cron.*ly/ pre-configured cron script directories than run files within their directory at the schedule time
+    - cron.*ly/ pre-configured cron script directories than run files within their directory at the schedule timerr
       - cron.hourly
       - cron.daily
       - cron.weekly